gvanbo/aws-bow-college/README.md

 ### 1. Create Your Application Backend with the Amplify Console

 1. Login to your AWS account's [management console](https://aws.amazon.com/console/)
-2. Navigate to the Amplify Admin using the search box at the top
+2. Navigate to the AWS Amplify service using the search box at the top
-3. Create your application backend
+3. Create your application backend:
     * If you do not have any existing Amplify apps click the **Get Started Button**, and then the **Get Started** button under the *Create an app backend*
     * If you have other Amplify Apps click the **New App** button at the top right, and then **Create app backend**
 4. Enter a name (i.e. `My Application`) and then select **Confirm deployment**